Compare · vs Power BI Dataflow

 Being fair

-When Power BI Dataflow still makes sense
+When Power BI Dataflow is the right tool